vinzruix/vinzruix/README.md

 ## Hey there 👋

-I'm Yahir, I'm Yahir, a computer systems engineering student.
+I'm Yahir, a computer systems engineering student.

 I love developing projects that involve websites and IoT devices; my last two projects have been related to these concept.